(1) The definition of a "foreign company"

 Should any of the details of the foreign nationals residency change, the bearer is required to notify the authorities.

 (3) Re-entry permit

-In preparation for the various business trips and other travel that will undoubtedly arise during the term of your working visa, it is recommended that a re-entry permit be obtained after entering Japan on a working visa.
-This will allow you to avoid the hassle of re-applying for a visa at an overseas Japanese government office every time you leave Japan and wish to re-enter.
-Re-entry permits are valid for a maximum of five years and are available in two types: single and multiple.
-To apply for a re-entry permit, take your passport and alien resident card to your local immigration office.
+In preparation for the various business trips and other travels that will undoubtedly arise during the term of your working visa, it is recommended that a re-entry permit be obtained after entering Japan on a working visa.
+This will allow you to avoid the hassle of re-applying for a visa at an overseas Japanese diplomatic mission abroad every time you leave Japan and wish to re-enter.
+Re-entry permits are valid for a maximum of five years and are available in two types: “one-time re-entry” and “multiple re-entry.”
+To apply for a re-entry permit, take your passport and residence card to your local Immigration Bureau.

-The introduction of the new residency management system from July 9, 2012 was accompanied by the introduction of a new "special re-entry permit" system.
-Under this system, foreign nationals in possession of a valid passport and resident card who declare their intention when they leave to re-enter Japan within 1 year of their departure to continue their activities in Japan are no longer, in principle, required to obtain a re-entry permit.
-However, if the period of stay will expire less than 1 year after departure, they must re-enter Japan before the expiration of this period of stay.
+From July 9, 2012, "special re-entry permit" system was introduced.
+Under this system, foreign nationals in possession of a valid passport and resident card who declare their intentions that they will re-enter Japan within 1 year of their departures for continuing their activities in Japan are no longer, in principle, required to obtain the special re-entry permit.
+However, if the period of stay will expire less than 1 year after departure, they must re-enter Japan before its expiration date.

 Finding the right office takes time and effort, so it is important to begin the process early on in your preparations for setting up the company.
 It is important to note that the company will be required to have an office address in order to carry out many of the tasks needed to set up a company, including company registration, submitting official notices, applying for a certificate of eligibility, opening a bank account and hiring employees.